What to Expect

 Upon arrival in the Emergency department, the triage nurse at the welcome desk will assess your condition and evaluate the urgency of your medical needs.
 All of our patients are treated as if they are emergent; however, those with the most life-threatening illnesses and injuries are cared for first – this process is called triage.
 As part of the medical assessment, the triage nurse will take your vital signs and ask about your condition and medical history.

 This information will help the care team to prioritize your care appropriately.

-While you are triaged by the nurse, a business office representative will begin setting up your hospital medical record by getting simple information such as your full name, date of birth and Social Security number.
+While you are triaged by the nurse, a business office representative will begin setting up your hospital medical record by getting simple information such as your full name and date of birth.

 Communication and Wait Times